IITDBGroup/CaJaDe/README.md

 cd docker
 ~~~

+The following commands may require `root`

 Now run docker-compose which will create a `cape-system` and a `postgres-cape` container:

 ~~~shell
 docker-compose up -d
 ~~~

+Using `-d` flag will set up the containers in [detached mode](https://docs.docker.com/compose/reference/up/)

 To test whether the containers are running do: